 ‘There’s a romantic feeling to French country interiors.
 Beyond the search for elegance and comfort, there’s something intangible – “fantaisie” – that excites the soul,’ enthuses Georgia Metcalfe, Creative Director and Founder of The French Bedroom Company.

 ‘One of the principles of French interior design is that they don’t really go in for trends.
 Effortless, refined and sophisticated, combining old and new with seamless ease, French country homes are always unique to the person who lives there.'

-‘Colours in French country interiors tend to lean towards soft whites, muted greens and pastel blues,’ explains Ruth Mottishead, Creative Director of Little Greene.
+‘Colors in French country interiors tend to lean towards soft whites, muted greens and pastel blues,’ explains Ruth Mottishead, Creative Director of Little Greene.

-'These shades are perfect for a classic French country look as not only do they sit together in a palette that’s true to the style, but the tonality of these colours allows for a look that can transition throughout the seasons while remaining consistent.'
+'These shades are perfect for a classic French country look as not only do they sit together in a palette that’s true to the style, but the tonality of these colors allows for a look that can transition throughout the seasons while remaining consistent.'

 What furniture is typical of French country decor?

 ‘The French style is probably less comfortable than we are used to.
 It tends towards more upright seating and upholstered pieces, with carefully selected antique furniture, rather than the squashy chintz sofas of British or American country style,’ suggests Caroline Inchyra, textile designer and founder of Inchyra.

 For a country look, the French style is softened with whitewashed wood and rustic rattan pieces.